 Remove all the plate covers on outlets and light switches first.
 Prior to removing the clear film from the front and the backing of the tile sheets to adhere it to the wall I placed the sheets along the backsplash where they would be applied.
 This is to ensure proper placement and figure out how to align them just right to cut around the outlets.
 You can mark measurements right onto the clear film that’s going to be removed from the sheet once you get it on your backsplash.
 Use those measurements to make the cutouts for your outlets and light switches.

-The sheets start off unevenly with an overlap so when starting from left to right, which is the direction I recommend going with – you will need to cut off the overlap pieces from the left side of the sheet so that it’s straight and even to apply from your starting point.
+The sheets start off unevenly with an overlap so when starting from left to right, you will need to cut off the overlap pieces from the left side of the sheet so that it’s straight and even to apply from your starting point.
 The next sheet of tile should line up perfectly with the under-lap side when applied.

 For each sheet I made sure to very carefully align the top and the left side before placing to ensure it was even.
 You will need to press down and smooth it out with your hand.
 The adhesive on these is VERY durable for sure.
 I had a couple of sheets during this project that had to be readjusted because I hadn’t put them exactly even and they were not easy to remove to realign.
 This gave me reassurance that these tile sheets won’t start falling off or coming unpeeled any time soon.
 In fact this was done several months ago and there’s not even the slightest indication along any of the edges of the sheets coming unpeeled.